 - Immigration and Refugee Board (IRB)

 - International Organization for Migration (IOM)

 - European Bank for Reconstruction and Development

 - SecDev Foundation

 Many EURUS students also continue on to doctoral programs in political science, history, economics, and other disciplines.
 EURUS graduates have received funding to study worldwide, including Columbia University, the University of Illinois, Michigan State University, and the Central European University.
 Some EURUS graduates combine their regional specialization with other degrees such as an MBA or LLB, in order to create a more specialized niche for themselves in the labour market.

-Students also have the opportunity to publish in the Review of European and Russian Affairs (RERA), an online academic journal that promotes research articles and literature reviews related to the European Union or former Soviet Union states.
-RERA is housed in the Centre of European Studies at Carleton, a EURUS-associated research unit.
+Students also have the opportunity to publish in the Canadian Journal of European and Russian Studies (CJERS), an online academic journal that promotes research articles and literature reviews related to the European Union or former Soviet Union states.
+CJERS is housed in the Centre of European Studies at Carleton, a EURUS-associated research unit.

 You can find more information on the following topics at the links below and find formal regulations for the program in the Graduate Calendar.